sellersd/CS415/README.md

 # CS415
-# Author: David Sellers
+## Author: David Sellers
+## Date: Spring 2022
-# Course work for CS 415 Operating Systems
+## Course work for CS 415 Operating Systems

+* Create a command line parser
+* Create a mini shell using exec and fork